infocbra/ifb_tcc/README.md

 For IFB students

-The IFBThesis Latex class has been tested.
+The ifbclass Latex class has been tested.
 A lot of contributions from them has been also received.
 Thus, it satisfies most of the requirements from the department about the thesis format.
 However, probably some customization will be needed to fully satisfies the cover that is provided by the department when printing the final thesis to the library.

 Customization

-The IFBThesis Latex class is easily customizable for the most common document issues through the options that the class provides.
+The ifbclass Latex class is easily customizable for the most common document issues through the options that the class provides.
 For a complete list of options see the examples provided in the distribution package.

 If the options provided by the class are not enough for the customization, we believe that it is very easy to hack the class file.

 ACKNOWLEDGEMENTS

-We would like to thanks the RiSE's researchers community, the students from Federal University of Pernambuco, and other users that have been contributed to the project this one has been forked from.
+We would like to thanks the RiSE's researchers community, the students from Federal University of Pernambuco, and other users that have contributed to the project this one has been forked from.